NathanClassen/nathanclassen.github.io/content/_index.md

 #### _Leveraging serverless functions_

-**Bento is a blazing-fast serverless video transcoding pipeline** that takes advantage of the instant scale and concurrent execution of function-as-a-service architecture to parallelize the video transcoding process.
+**Bento is a blazing-fast serverless video transcoding pipeline** that takes advantage of the instant scale and concurrent execution of function-as-a-service to parallelize the video transcoding process.

 Videos are pulled into hundreds of small, quick to transcode segments and then stitched back together, resulting in